J-Ponzo/gltf-medieval-village-megakit/README.md

 You can get the other versions from the author's website https://quaternius.com

 # Licence :
-The original CC0 1.0 license of the original asset pack has been retained.
+This pack is licensed under CC0 1.0.
 Full details in [LICENSE](https://github.com/J-Ponzo/gltf-medieval-village-megakit/blob/main/LICENSE)

 # Author :
 I'm not the author of the asset.
 It was created by @Quaternius.